Easy to make mustard without vinegar: with lemon juice

 • Optional (for easier blending): soak the mustard seeds in the lemon juice for 4 hours.

-• Put everything together (except the water) and blend.
+• Put everything together (except the water) and mix.

 Nutrition